elton-develcode/CalculadoraReact/README.md

 </br></br>

 ## Environment variables:
-Set the following variables for the project in docker-compse.yml:
+Set the following variables for the project in _docker-compse.yml_:
 </br></br>

 #### JWT